FOOD PACKING AND DISTRIBUTION

 These opportunities arise primarily in the Hampton Roads area.
 Contact us for possible volunteer roles through our partner outreaches in other cities.
 Sign up for alerts.

 Did you know that just by forwarding an Operation Blessing email or sharing a social media post you can make an amazing impact?
 Become a digital ambassador by spreading the word to your friends and family about the compassionate work they can do in partnership with Operation Blessing.
 Send along an inspiring story or an impassioned plea for help, and you will be advocating for the poor and hurting in a new and exciting way!
 Also check out our fundraising opportunities.

-Would you or someone you know like to volunteer?
 You have a heart to serve and Operation Blessing takes care of the details so that you can show God’s love to those in the midst of crisis.
 When major hurricanes, tornadoes and other devastating storms strike the U.S., volunteers become a key component of Operation Blessing’s disaster relief efforts.
 From serving hot meals and handing out bags of relief to helping residents salvage precious belongings and aiding in debris removal and cleanup, OB volunteers are critical to bringing relief in real time!
+Sign up for alerts.

 Day/Local Volunteer Requirements:

 - All volunteers must be 18 years and older

 - Must provide their own transportation to and from the Base of Operations daily

 - Volunteers must wear work boots or close-toe shoes